newrelic/FireTV-Vega-Agent/README.md

 # FireTV Vega Agent

-⚠️ **PRE-RELEASE SOFTWARE** ⚠️
+� **BETA RELEASE** �

-This is pre-release software subject to the New Relic Pre-Release Software Notice.
+This is a beta version of the New Relic agent for Amazon Kepler applications.
-See [LICENSE](LICENSE) for full terms.
+While functional and ready for testing, this software is not yet recommended for production use.
+Please report issues and provide feedback to help us improve the stability and feature set.

 New Relic agent for Amazon Kepler applications.
 Based on [New Relic React Native agent](https://github.com/newrelic/newrelic-react-native-agent/).